-With travel plans coming to an unexpected halt in 2020, travelers are rethinking not just their choice of destination but also the type of trips they’re most likely to take in the coming year.
+With travel plans coming to an unexpected halt in 2020, travellers are rethinking not just their choice of destination but also the type of trips they’re most likely to take in the coming year.
 Delving into recent Booking.com data, we unpack the five emerging trip types for 2021 that partners should keep an eye on.

 1. Solace in Solo

 The solo travel trend is likely to gather even great momentum next year as people’s desire to travel, which was put on hold by the pandemic, will nudge them to take the plunge to travel on their own.
-According to pre-pandemic Booking.com data, only 17% of travelers were planning a trip on their own, while 30% now say they will be planning a solo trip in the future.
+According to pre-pandemic Booking.com data, only 17% of travellers were planning a trip on their own, while 30% now say they will be planning a solo trip in the future.

 3. Breakaway Bubbles

 In 2020, most travellers have had extended time apart from friends and family.
 As a result, 61% of travellers are planning to use future travel as an opportunity to reconnect with loved ones.
 In fact, while being apart, 36% of travellers revealed that talking to friends and family about travelling is one of their main inspirations to travel again.

 Partners can appeal to families by offering child rates.